About ExpressRoute virtual network gateways

 • ErGw3Az

-• Non-Az enabled SKU on Basic IP to Non Az enabled SKU on Standard IP.
+• Non-Az-enabled SKU on Basic IP to Non-Az-enabled SKU on Standard IP

-• Non-Az enabled SKU on Basic IP to Az-enabled SKU on Standard IP.
+• Non-Az-enabled SKU on Basic IP to Az-enabled SKU on Standard IP

-• Non-Az enabled SKU on Standard IP to Az-enabled SKU on Standard IP.
+• Non-Az-enabled SKU on Standard IP to Az-enabled SKU on Standard IP

 For more information, see Migrate to an availability zone-enabled gateway.

-Gateway subnet
+Gateway subnet creation

-Before you create an ExpressRoute gateway, you must create a gateway subnet.
-The gateway subnet contains the IP addresses that the virtual network gateway VMs and services use.
 When you create your virtual network gateway, gateway VMs are deployed to the gateway subnet and configured with the required ExpressRoute gateway settings.
 Never deploy anything else into the gateway subnet.
-The gateway subnet must be named 'GatewaySubnet' to work properly.
-Naming the gateway subnet 'GatewaySubnet' lets Azure know to deploy the virtual network gateway VMs and services into this subnet.
+The gateway subnet must be named "GatewaySubnet" to work properly, because doing so lets Azure know to deploy the virtual network gateway VMs and services into this subnet.

 Note

-• User-defined routes with a 0.0.0.0/0 destination and NSGs on the GatewaySubnet are not supported.
+• User-defined routes with a 0.0.0.0/0 destination and network security groups (NSGs) on the gateway subnet are not supported.
 Gateways with this configuration are blocked from being created.
 Gateways require access to the management controllers in order to function properly.
-BGP route propagation should be set to "Enabled" on the GatewaySubnet to ensure availability of the gateway.
-If BGP route propagation is set to disabled, the gateway won't function.
+Border Gateway Protocol (BGP) route propagation should be enabled on the gateway subnet to ensure availability of the gateway.
+If BGP route propagation is disabled, the gateway won't function.

-• Diagnostics, data path, and control path can be affected if a user-defined route overlaps with the Gateway subnet range or the gateway public IP range.
+• Diagnostics, data path, and control path can be affected if a user-defined route overlaps with the gateway subnet range or the gateway public IP range.

 • We don't recommend deploying Azure DNS Private Resolver into a virtual network that has an ExpressRoute virtual network gateway and setting wildcard rules to direct all name resolution to a specific DNS server.
-Such a configuration can cause management connectivity issues.
+Such a configuration can cause management connectivity problems.

 When you create the gateway subnet, you specify the number of IP addresses that the subnet contains.
 The IP addresses in the gateway subnet are allocated to the gateway VMs and gateway services.
 Some configurations require more IP addresses than others.

-When you're planning your gateway subnet size, refer to the documentation for the configuration that you're planning to create.
-For example, the ExpressRoute/VPN Gateway coexist configuration requires a larger gateway subnet than most other configurations.
-Further more, you might want to make sure your gateway subnet contains enough IP addresses to accommodate possible future configurations.
-We recommend that you create a gateway subnet of /27 or larger (/27, /26 etc.).
-If you plan on connecting 16 ExpressRoute circuits to your gateway, you must create a gateway subnet of /26 or larger.
+We recommend that you create a gateway subnet of /27 or larger.
+If you plan to connect 16 ExpressRoute circuits to your gateway, you must create a gateway subnet of /26 or larger.
 If you're creating a dual stack gateway subnet, we recommend that you also use an IPv6 range of /64 or larger.
-This set up accommodates most configurations.
+This setup accommodates most configurations.

 Add-AzVirtualNetworkSubnetConfig -Name 'GatewaySubnet' -AddressPrefix 10.0.3.0/27